Skip to content

 There is no single figure that applies to everyone, as it depends heavily on lifestyle, shopping frequency, and local pricing — but many households find the total runs into the tens or even hundreds of units, units, units, or equivalent once all single-use items are counted together.
 It is one of those areas where the everyday nature of the spending makes it easy to miss in a budget review.
 This calculator can help illustrate what a particular combination of habits might be costing across a year.

-How do I work out whether switching to reusables is worth it financially?
+How do I work out whether switching to reusables is produces a positive net result?

 One approach is to compare the upfront cost of a reusable item against the ongoing cost of the single-use equivalent over time, which usually makes the case fairly clearly.
 The break-even point — the moment a reusable has paid for itself — tends to arrive sooner than most people expect.
 This calculator can help illustrate that payback period based on individual weekly spending patterns.